isomerpages/moe-whitesandspri/_departments/English.md

 ---
 ### **English**
 #### **Objectives**
-At White Sands Primary School, we endeavour to build in our students a strong foundation in the English language so as to develop them into empathetic communicators, discerning readers and creative inquirers.
+At White Sands Primary School, we endeavour to build in our students a strong foundation in  English language so as to develop them into empathetic communicators, discerning readers and creative inquirers.

 #### **Key Programmes**
 ##### **Curriculum**